-Volunteers take turns leading the Minyan Service, reading Torah and delivering a Torah commentary (D’var Torah).
-People who have never read from the Torah or delivered a D’var Torah are invited and welcomed to do so in this supportive environment.
+Volunteers take turns leading the Minyan Service, reading Torah and delivering a Torah commentary (d’var Torah).
+People who have never read from the Torah or delivered a d’var Torah are invited and welcomed to do so in this supportive environment.
 The volunteers who coordinate the Minyan service have developed a training program to encourage participation.
 Several times a year, Minyan worshippers share a potluck luncheon, and at Chanukah they enjoy a white-elephant gift exchange.

 Become a Minyan Volunteer